Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.5 alfa-ga.md

 #### leabú (ainmfhocal): embedding<br>
-*Sainmhíniú (ga):* próiseas ríomhfhoghlama a dhéanann nód nó ceangal a chur i spás veicteora; nó, an veicteoir é féin sa spás veicteora a chuireann nód nó ceangal in iúl.
+*Sainmhíniú (ga):* Próiseas ríomhfhoghlama a dhéanann nód nó ceangal a chur i spás veicteora; nó, an veicteoir é féin sa spás veicteora a chuireann nód nó ceangal in iúl.
 <br>
-*Sainmhíniú (en):* a machine learning process that places nodes or edges into a vector space; or, the vector itself in embedding space that represents a node or edge.
+*Sainmhíniú (en):* A machine learning process that places nodes or edges into a vector space; or, the vector itself in embedding space that represents a node or edge.

 *Tagairtí:*
 - leabú: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977)